kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 __SameLabels:__
 This is a special strategy to indicate that the rule only applies to the Namespaces which share the same label value.
-Since the Pods selected by the ClusterNetworkPolicy appliedTo could be from multiple Namespaces, the scope of ingress/egress rules whose `namespace.scope=samelabels; labels: [tenant]` will be all the Pods from the Namespaces who have the same label value for the "tenant" key.
+Since the Pods selected by the ClusterNetworkPolicy `appliedTo` could be from multiple Namespaces, the scope of ingress/egress rules whose `scope=samelabels; labels: [tenant]` will be all the Pods from the Namespaces who have the same label value for the "tenant" key.
 Consider the following example: